Skip to main content

 4. iPSC technology and its applications for disease modelling, drug discovery and cell therapy development.

-7. Cell receptor signalling: Focusing on the hormone receptor signalling, GPCR cell signalling, and the hippo pathway and their targeting in diseases.
-One of this will specifically introduce the students to the use of sophisticated single molecule microscopy in cell signalling, including case studies on the EGFR and transcription factors.
+10. Students will be introduced to the use of sophisticated single molecule microscopy in cell signalling, including case studies on the EGFR and transcription factors.

 Teaching Methods